Pergamon Altar: Endowment and dating

-Function of the Altar
+Function

 Contrary to popular belief, the Pergamon Altar is not a temple, but probably the altar of a temple, although altars were generally located outdoors in front of their temples.
 It is supposed that the Athena temple located on the acropolis terrace above it may have been its cultic point of reference, and the altar possibly served solely as a place of sacrifice.
 This theory is supported by several statue bases and consecrating inscriptions found in the vicinity of the altar and whose donors named Athena.
 Another possibility is that both Zeus and Athena were jointly honored.
 It could also be that the altar had an independent function.
 In contrast to a temple, which always had an altar, an altar did not necessarily have to have a temple.
 Altars could, for example, be quite small and placed in houses or, less commonly, have gigantic dimensions as in the case of the Pergamon Altar.
 The few remnants of inscriptions do not supply enough information to determine to which god the altar was dedicated.

 So far, none of these theories is generally accepted.
 This situation led a long-time director of excavations in Pergamon, Wolfgang Radt, to conclude that:

 No research is undisputed concerning this most famous artistic masterpiece of Pergamon, neither the builder nor the date nor the occasion nor the purpose of the construction.

 Just as uncertain is the nature of the sacrifices made there.
 Judging from the remains of the actual, relatively small fire altar inside the huge altar edifice, it can at least be concluded that its shape resembled a horseshoe.
 It was apparently an altar with two projecting side wings and one or several steps in front.
 Possibly the thighs of sacrificial animals were burned here.
 But it is just as possible that the altar served only for libations — the offering of sacrifices in the form of incense, wine and fruits.
 It is likely that only priests, members of the royal household and illustrious foreign guests were allowed access to the fire altar.

+H. A. Groenewegen-Frankfort and Bernard Ashmole wrote that they were certain that the Greeks who used the altar did not believe in the reality of the events depicted on it, and that the art on the altar was based on previously told myths popular in Pergamon.